 Of course, some valid complaints about lawyers do not cause financial loss, but still warrant further investigation or action.

 In the first instance, you should contact the law firm or barristers’ chambers directly, setting out the basis of your complaint.
 If they do not resolve your complaint to your satisfaction, you can report the matter to the Legal Ombudsman.

 How do I make a professional negligence claim?

 It is important that you make the first move and get in touch with the team at Pryers as soon as possible.
-With strict time limits in place, call us on 01904 556 600, email us at firstname.lastname@example.org or fill in the form opposite and tell us a bit about your case, and we’ll get back to you.
+With strict time limits in place, call us on email us and tell us a bit about your case, and we’ll get back to you., or

 Don’t delay, our experienced team of No Win No Fee solicitors are available to talk to you today.